risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-postgres-cdc.md

 FROM source TABLE table_name;
 ```

+To check the progress of backfilling historical data, find the corresponding internal table using the [`SHOW INTERNAL TABLES`](/sql/commands/sql-show-internal-tables.md) command and query from it.

 ### Connector parameters

 Unless specified otherwise, the fields listed are required.
 Note that the value of these parameters should be enclosed in single quotation marks.